Free self-hosted Pokémon TCG collection manager

 Your collection, your server.

-Run PokéCollector for free with Docker, keep your data in PostgreSQL, and configure the app for private use or multi-user trainer communities.
+Run PokéCollector for free with Docker, keep your data in PostgreSQL, and use release tracking plus automatic pre-upgrade backups for safer self-hosted updates.

-React 18 Vite FastAPI PostgreSQL Docker Compose TCGdex Scanner
+React 18 Vite FastAPI PostgreSQL Docker Compose Pre-upgrade backups TCGdex Scanner

 git clone https://github.com/Git-Romer/pokecollector.git